Sciatica Pain Relief with Physiotherapy – Best Treatment at Physio Climb Physiotherapy Noida Sec 105

 Sciatica symptoms vary depending on the severity and nerve involvement.
 Common complaints include:

-– Sharp or burning pain in lower back
+– Sharp or burning pain in the lower back

 – Tingling or pins-and-needles sensation